lu-cs-sde/metadl/README.md

 ========

 ## Datalog
 [Datalog](https://en.wikipedia.org/wiki/Datalog) is a declarative query language.
-It enables the derivation of relations expressed as Horn-Clauses.
+It enables the derivation of relations with derivation rules expressed as Horn-Clauses.
 For an introduction to Datalog see e.g. [Slides EDA045F](http://fileadmin.cs.lth.se/cs/Education/EDA045F/2018/web/slides-06.pdf), or the project report (listed below).

 ## JFlex